MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 Starting with Windows Server 2022 (when deployed in Server Core installation option) and Azure Stack HCI, the default shell is changed to PowerShell.
 It starts by default, and *SConfig* is launched automatically within the PowerShell window.
 If you exit *SConfig* by using menu option `15`, you get to the interactive PowerShell session.

 However, if PowerShell was uninstalled, the default shell falls back to CMD.
-Unlike in previous versions of the operating system, *SConfig* won't run in CMD, either automatically, or if you try to launch it manually.
+Unlike in previous versions of the operating system, if PowerShell is uninstalled, *SConfig* won't run either automatically, or if you try to launch it manually.
 You will only be able to use the classic command line tools such as [netsh.exe](/windows-server/networking/technologies/netsh/netsh) and [diskpart.exe](/windows-server/administration/windows-commands/diskpart).

 > [!NOTE]
 > [Diskpart is deprecated](/windows/compatibility/vds-is-transitioning-to-windows-storage-management-api) and might not provide full functionality.
 For example, unlike PowerShell, it cannot manage Storage Spaces.